 - If I transfer this ZIP to another sales rep, how will it impact the territory workload?

 - How will that affect the territory balance if I transfer named accounts from one rep to another?

 eSpatial's eTerritory lets you view and compare your scenarios to see how your proposed changes could impact revenue, workload, and balance in real time.

 In the above image, we are comparing two alignments.
 On the left we had ten territories with customers.
 On the right our scenario with nine territories (territory six has been merged).

 4. Delegate work through hierarchies

-5. Increase collaboration & sharing within your team
+5. Increase team collaboration with sharing

 Are you a Salesforce User?
 Check out eSpatial for Salesforce on the AppExchange